LIVE WEBINAR: Thursday, July 6, 2023, 5:00 PM – 6:00 PM Eastern Time

 Upon completion of this activity, participants should be able to

-Discuss available Phase III data demonstrating the superior efficacy and safety of Bruton’s tyrosine kinase (BTK) inhibition compared to standard chemoimmunotherapy as first-line therapy for CLL, and use this information to counsel patients regarding available front-line options.
+• Discuss available Phase III data demonstrating the superior efficacy and safety of Bruton tyrosine kinase (BTK) inhibition compared to standard chemoimmunotherapy as first-line therapy for CLL, and use this information to counsel patients regarding available front-line options.

-Assess the FDA approval of venetoclax in combination with obinutuzumab as front-line therapy for CLL, and explain the potential risks and benefits of time-limited therapy to individuals with the disease.
+• Assess the FDA approval of venetoclax in combination with obinutuzumab as front-line therapy for CLL, and explain to patients the risks and potential benefits of time-limited therapy.

-Appreciate the scientific rationale for the investigation of combined BTK and Bcl-2 inhibition, and review recently presented data documenting the safety and efficacy of this strategy in patients with newly diagnosed CLL.
+• Appreciate the scientific rationale for the investigation of combined BTK and Bcl-2 inhibition, and review recently presented data documenting the safety and efficacy of this strategy for patients with newly diagnosed CLL.

-Analyze how age, performance status, prior therapeutic exposure and other biologic and disease related factors impact the selection and sequencing of therapy for patients with relapsed/refractory (R/R) CLL in order to provide education regarding appropriate treatment considerations.
+• Analyze how patient age, performance status, prior therapeutic exposure and other biologic and disease-related factors affect the selection and sequencing of therapy for relapsed/refractory CLL, and provide corresponding education to patients.

-Implement a plan of care to recognize and manage side effects and toxicities associated with recently approved and emerging systemic therapies employed in the management of CLL.
+• Implement a plan of care to recognize and manage side effects and toxicities associated with recently approved and emerging systemic therapies for CLL.

 Accreditation Statement